TS552 - Measuring equipment Vevor - Free user manual and instructions

 Note:

-button increases the detecting distance of the receiver by a factor of about - Setup of the receiver: manual mode, minimal sensitivity.
-If necessary, adjust the sensitivity of the receiver according to the actual condition during detect
+- Setup of the receiver: manual mode, minimal sensitivity.
+If necessary, adjust the sensitivity of the receiver according to the actual condition during detection. ● Max. tracing depth: about 2 meters

 Warning: Adhere to local and national safety codes.
-To avoid electric do not touch any naked conductor with hand or skin.
+To avoid electric shock, do not touch any naked conductor with hand or skin.

 " as an indication.

 - If the circuit breaker panel box is not far from the transmitter, the transmission level of the transmitter must be set to level 1.
-If the circuit breaker panel box is too far from the transmitter so that impossible to perform detection and locating, you should appropriately increase the transmission level of the transmitter according to actual condition.
+If the circuit breaker panel box is too far from the transmitter so that it is impossible to perform detection and locating, you should appropriately increase the transmission level of the transmitter according to actual condition.

 - Increasing the transmission level from level 1 to level 3 with the "LEVEL" button increases the detecting distance of the receiver by a factor of about 4.